 Consider project announcements as a use case.
 Because such announcements often contain quite a bit of information, you may prefer sharing them over email because there is no need for an immediate response.
-On the other hand, using Flock channels for operational announcements - “Bad traffic jam on the interstate!
-Work from home.” - is the fastest way to get that information to colleagues that are probably on the way to work.
+On the other hand, using Flock channels for operational announcements—“Bad traffic jam on the interstate!
+Work from home.”—is the fastest way to get that information to colleagues who are probably on the way to work.

 Discuss the “rules of communication” with your team and get them to agree on best practices.
 Functional groups within the organization will have unique requirements, so you’ll need to fine-tune the rules for them too.
 As always, run a pilot group or two to ensure everything works as expected and collect feedback.
 Pay attention when someone says, “This meeting should have been an email!”
 If moving some asynchronous conversations to synchronous channels (or vice versa) may result in more effective collaboration, just do it.

 Show, don’t tell